Welcome

 Key Term: actual notice

-Direct notification to those who have dealt with the firm.
+Direct notification to those who have dealt with the firm, informing them that a partner has retired.

 Key Term: constructive notice

-Notice given by advertising in the Gazette, deemed to notify those who have not previously dealt with the firm.
+Public notice (commonly in the London Gazette) of a partner’s retirement, deemed to notify persons who have not previously dealt with the firm.

 Dissolution and Winding Up